 Patient health is of paramount concern in the IoMT world.
 However, developers can become superstars when their work also tracks and manages expensive medical equipment assets: diagnostic and MRI imaging machines, biomedical testing devices, Computerized Axial Tomography (CAT) and vital-sign monitors, ultrasound displays, etc.

 Thus, custom healthcare software developers must properly balance:

 - Proper access to robotic and touch-screen tools for hospital and virtual home assistants

 - Revenue generation through the efficient use of equipment.

 Though the field of telemedicine is nearly fifty years old, the last ten years of IT development have revolutionized healthcare in a dramatic way.

 Whether patients are bed-bound, or simply home-bound, any physical distance between hospitals, clinics, and physicians’ offices has been eradicated via the use of telemedicine.

 City-dwellers and rural residents alike have found that the Internet is a great equalizer when it comes to consistent and regular access to the same high-quality medical personnel.

 Video chat software such as Google Hangouts, WebEx, UberConference and Skype offer free – or moderately priced – access to all participants.
 Even Apple’s iPhones, iPads, and Macs enable “FaceTime” software technology that facilitates real-time audio and video calls.
 As well, medical consultations are occurring regularly via virtual call-centers, wherein multiple representatives can participate from different places.

-Velvetech has carried out several healthcare related projects in the recent years, laying down a solid ground of expertise for any of your requests.
-Let us know the issues you are facing in your medical practice, and Velvetech will be happy to assist.
+You’ll be pleased to know that Velvetech has carried out several healthcare related projects in recent years, laying down a solid ground of expertise for any of your requests.
+So, don’t hesitate to let us know the issues you are facing in your medical practice, and we will be happy to assist.